scgerkin/C964_Capstone/paper/paper.md

 Total funding for project development and implementation is estimated at \$9,920 with an ongoing, yearly maintenance cost of approximately \$4,800 to \$5,100 for maintaining the cloud server environment on which the component services will live.
 A full cost breakdown of these costs is provided in the [Resources and Costs](#resources-and-costs) section.

 ## Stakeholders Impact
-The stakeholders for this project include `COMPANY_NAME` and their clients.
-The predictive model created will enable `COMPANY_NAME` to provide greater efficiency in evaluating chest X-ray images for diagnostic classification and can potentially be offered as an additional service to its clients that require immediate diagnostic classification of chest X-rays but do not require the full usage of services from `COMPANY_NAME` radiology specialists.
+The stakeholders for this project include Arrow Medical Imaging and their clients.
+The predictive model created will enable Arrow Medical Imaging to provide greater efficiency in evaluating chest X-ray images for diagnostic classification and can potentially be offered as an additional service to its clients that require immediate diagnostic classification of chest X-rays but do not require the full usage of services from Arrow Medical Imaging radiology specialists.

 ## Data Precautions
 The data used to train the prediction model complies with all HIPAA regulations and contains no protected health information (PHI) or personally identifiable information (PII).
 The data has been issued a CC0 1.0 Universal License[^CC0] and dedicated to the public domain.
 Furthermore, any new data that is to be gathered and consumed by the resultant web service will consist only of chest X-ray images with no identification information and no images will be retained by the web service.
 Finally, TLS/SSL encryption protocols will be enacted to only allow communication with the web service via HTTPS protocols.